Baby’s First Visit

 A dental home is a place where comprehensive, continuously accessible, coordinated, compassionate oral health care is available and delivered by qualified child health specialists.
 Establishing a dental home is a more cost-effective and higher quality oral health care alternative to emergency care situations because dental problems can be prevented or detected before they develop into more serious conditions.
 Also, the dentist is able to coordinate oral health care needs among dental specialists, pediatricians, ENTs, and other medical specialists.

-After I tell parents to bring in their one-year-olds for dental exams the comment that often follows is “but my child doesn’t have many teeth yet”.
+After we tell parents to bring in their one-year-olds for dental exams the comment that often follows is “but my child doesn’t have many teeth yet”.
 This may be true but the purpose of the first dental visit for a young child goes much deeper than just taking a look at the teeth.
-While I enjoy looking at the child’s teeth, much of the benefit of the first dental visit actually comes from talking with the child’s parents.
+While we enjoy looking at the child’s teeth, much of the benefit of the first dental visit actually comes from talking with the child’s parents.
 The focus during the first dental visit is to gather information that can be used to create a preventive program that addresses the unique issues that affect a young child’s oral health.
-I do this through anticipatory guidance where I assess a child’s risk factors for oral disease, anticipate the potential oral health problems that a child may encounter based on these risk factors, and guide the parent towards ways to avoid these potential problems.
+We do this through anticipatory guidance where we assess a child’s risk factors for oral disease, anticipate the potential oral health problems that a child may encounter based on these risk factors, and guide the parent towards ways to avoid these potential problems.